opulencephp/Opulence/application/rdev/models/routing/README.md

 });
 $router->post("/users/posts", [
     "controller" => "MyApp\\UserController@createPost",
-    "pre" => "authenticate", // Could also be an array of pre-filters ]);
+    "pre" => "authenticate" // Could also be an array of pre-filters ]);
 ```